 Amin.
 “Our physicians can walk next door and talk to someone who specializes in neurology or infectious diseases—breaking down those barriers has been very positive.”.

-Conference coverage from the American Academy of Neurology offers expert advice on prognostication for patients unconscious after cardiac arrest and rapid advances in stroke care.
+Our latest coverage is from the American Academy of Neurology.
+The subspecialists met here in Philadelphia in May, so I collected their advice on prognostication for patients unconscious after cardiac arrest